lukegotjellyfish/novelsave-manager/README.md

 # novelsave-manager
-A Very WIP Script to manage the novelsave project for larger scale crawling and updating of ebooks.<br>
+A Very WIP Script to manage the novelsave project for larger scale downloading and updating of ebooks.<br>

 The main features currently include:
  - Downloading book covers for novelsave (Bypassing 403 errors)